opendatakosovo/cyrillic-transliteration/README.md

 Transliteration is the conversion of a text from one script to another.
 For instance, a Roman alphabet transliteration of the Serbian phrase "Република Косово" is "Republika Kosovo".

 ## How do I install this?
-CyrTransit is [hosted in the Python Package Index (PyPI)](https://pypi.python.org/pypi/cyrtranslit) so it can be installed using pip:
+CyrTranslit is [hosted in the Python Package Index (PyPI)](https://pypi.python.org/pypi/cyrtranslit) so it can be installed using pip:
 ```
 python -m pip install cyrtranslit		# latest version
 python -m pip install cyrtranslit==0.4	# specific version